juliusikkala/slang-cpu-utils/README.md

 working with Slang on the CPU.

 * **No destructors**: use `defer myInstance.drop();` after creating the instance.
-* **No ownership & lifetimes**: related to above, there are no language constructs for tracking these.
+* **No ownership & lifetimes**: related to above, there are no language constructs for tracking these *yet*.
-* **Transpilation through C++**: The compiler first translated Slang to C++, then invokes a C++ compiler to create a binary.
-* **Long-ish compile times**: inherited via C++ and a large-ish prelude.
-* **String pains**: The built-in `String` type is a somewhat opaque handle to an `Slang::String`.
-This causes "magical" non-Slang behavior like RAII and is generally quite limited. `NativeString` is a C string type.
-This library also introduces `U8String` as a Slang-native UTF8 string.
+* **String pains**: The built-in `String` type is still very WIP and has very limited functionality. `NativeString` is a C string type.
+This library also introduces `U8String` as a Slang-native UTF8 string - it is very likely to be removed some time in the future, once String types are sorted out in Slang proper.
 * **`IArray` & `IRWArray`**: the size and index for these is an `int`, so they don't support arrays longer than 2147483647.
 This library introduces `IBigArray` & `IRWBigArray` to use `size_t` instead. `IArray` is extended to implement `IBigArray`, so you can use all the `IBigArray` functions with `IArray` as well.
-* **Funky function pointers**: as in, they don't really exist, but you can get them with some hacky template & intrinsic magic.
+* **Funky function pointers**: as in, they don't really exist, but you can get them with some hacky generics & intrinsic magic.
 See `thread.slang`.
 The fact that this works may actually be an oversight in the Slang compiler, but I hope it won't get "fixed".
 * **`IComparable`:** requires being able to order the entries, it's not just equality. `IEqual` is introduced for supporting equality comparison only, which is useful when working with hash map keys.